rust-lang/blog.rust-lang.org/posts/inside-rust/2023-11-09-spec-vision.md

 We are not yet prepared to establish a binary sound/unsound categorization for arbitrary unsafe code and set it in stone for all future versions of Rust.

 But, there are some unsafe code patterns that are definitely sound; these can be used as the basis for defining a *lower bound* on what unsafe code is well-defined.
-There are likewise unsafe code anti-patterns that we are certain to be unsound; these can be used as the basis for defining an *upper bound* on what unsafe code *might* be well-defined in Rust's dynamic semantics (or, as an alternative perspective: these provide a lower bound on what unsafe code will always be considered undefined behavior in Rust).
+There are likewise unsafe code anti-patterns that are certain to be unsound; these can be used as the basis for defining an *upper bound* on what unsafe code *might* be well-defined in Rust's dynamic semantics (or, as an alternative perspective: these provide a lower bound on what unsafe code will always be considered undefined behavior in Rust).

 Prescriptive bounds allow for the specification to include a middle ground of programs, where we do not commit all future versions of Rust to always make the same decision that the current version makes.
 For example, one can then say, *prescriptively*, that a given grammar provides a lower bound on the set of programs that must be accepted by all future versions of Rust, while still allowing the language to evolve in a backward compatible fashion.